 Please link to any of the following applications.
-If you do not see exactly what you are looking for, please consult our Homogenizer Application page for further links.
 Also, please click on an application that might be close.
 For example, if you are dispersing or deagglomerating solids in a liquid medium, then refer to the Titanium or Pesticide links below as they describe a process using the Sonolator that is universally applicable to most solids suspensions.

 Sonic Corp’s High Pressure Homogenizer: The Sonolator

-Sonic Corp’s High Pressure Homogenizer is known throughout the industry as the Sonolator.
-We are quite proud of our unique name and the special reputation it has garnered us over the years.
+We are quite proud of the Sonolator’s unique name and the special reputation it has garnered us over the years.
 We get feedback from small and large companies ranging from do-it-yourself style start-ups to Fortune 500 companies like Dow Corning and DuPont telling us they’re impressed with how many different emulsions and dispersions this device can produce.
-And the Sonolator tends to do so at lower pressure while consuming less energy than conventional high pressure homogenizers!
+And the Sonolator tends to do so at lower pressure while consuming less energy than conventional mixing !
 Even more eye opening for our customers is the idea of metering ingredients of differing temperatures and emulsifying them inline on the way to storage with little to no cooling.
-You see, our homogenizing systems are custom designed and built and can include several high-pressure pumps that accurately meter various bulk materials.
+You see, our systems are custom designed and built and can include several high-pressure pumps that accurately meter various bulk materials.

-This unique-looking device you see here is our Model XS-1500 Sonolator High Pressure Homogenizer:
+This unique-looking device you see here is our Model XS-1500 Sonolator :

 - Up to 5,000 PSI Operating Pressures

-- Integrated with PD Pump for 1-100 GPM Homogenizing Systems
+- Integrated with PD Pump for 1-100 GPM Systems

 - Create Emulsions and Dispersions with sub-micron particle size